How Much Horsepower Does A Cold Air Intake Add?

 Cold Air Intake

-A frigid air intake aims to bring cool air into the engine.
+A cold air intake aims to bring cool air into the engine.

 Each part is designed individually for a specific car.
 The intake draws oxygen from a location that’s naturally cooler than elsewhere.